-Note: In addition to timer monitors, Gateway commands (see Gateway on page 325) can be used to interact with timers.
-Refer to the Kaleido Remote Control Protocol (Gateway) User's guide, available from the Documentation Library section of Grass Valley's website, for details.
+Note: In addition to timer monitors, Gateway commands (see Gateway on page 321) can be used to interact with timers.
+Refer to the Kaleido Remote Control Protocol (Gateway) User's guide.
+See Related Documentation, on page 9.

 Adding Timers to the System